THROUGH GOD’S WELCOME, WE CAN WELCOME OTHERS

 Step 2 Advanced Diagnosis (Internal Problem) : Not Accepted

 We don’t know these people because we don’t accept them, based on our stereotypes and fears.
 We know what people of a certain nationality (or even state) are like.
 We know what poor people are like.
 We come up with plenty of excuses to justify these impressions to ourselves and others.
 Part of the problem is that we don’t accept those whose value systems are different than ours, because it means accepting another value system.
 Unfortunately, in our Law-bound condition, we also do not accept Jesus’ value-system of grace.
-Notice that, for contemporary listeners, the text addresses Christians here: “his own people did not accept him.”
+Notice that the text focuses in especially on us Christians here: “his own people did not accept him.”

 Step 3 Final Diagnosis (Eternal Problem) : Rejected